Saturday, November 26, 2011

 Wednesday, November 16, 2011

-Owl Finger Puppets and Rhyme
+Owl Finger Puppets and Counting Rhyme for Kids

-Rhymes help children learn to speak and read, so I was very excited when I saw Katie's post about owl finger puppets at Playing With Words 365!
+Rhymes for kids help children learn to speak and read, so I was very excited when I saw Katie's post about owl finger puppets at Playing With Words 365!
 She inspired me to make several sets of owls and start singing some rhymes!

 You can make owl finger puppets a million different ways.
 I used Katie's basic tutorial design and sewed most of the pieces together.
 I love how each owl seems so full of personality!